zarr-developers/VirtualiZarr/README.md

 * Create virtual references pointing to bytes inside a legacy file with [`open_virtual_dataset`](https://virtualizarr.readthedocs.io/en/latest/usage.html#opening-files-as-virtual-datasets),
 * Supports a [range of legacy file formats](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare), including netCDF4 and HDF5,
 * Combine the data from multiple files into one larger store using [simple functions like `xarray.concat`](https://virtualizarr.readthedocs.io/en/latest/usage.html#combining-virtual-datasets),
-* Commit the virtual references to storage either using the [Kerchunk references specification](https://fsspec.github.io/kerchunk/spec.html) or the [Icechunk transactional storage engine](https://icechunk.io/).
+* Commit the virtual references to storage either using the [Kerchunk references](https://fsspec.github.io/kerchunk/spec.html) specification or the [Icechunk](https://icechunk.io/) transactional storage engine.
 * Users access the virtual dataset using [`xarray.open_dataset`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataset.html#xarray.open_dataset).

 ### VirtualiZarr vs Kerchunk?

-VirtualiZarr grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk in a zarr-native way, and with a familiar array-like API.
+VirtualiZarr grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [Kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk in a zarr-native way, and with a familiar array-like API.

 You now have a choice between using VirtualiZarr and Kerchunk: VirtualiZarr provides [almost all the same features](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare) as Kerchunk.